jelb30/Linkedin-Job-Scrapper/README.md

 ### One-time test run

-Use this when you want to verify scraping, filters, and email without leaving the process running.
+Use this when you want to verify scraping, filtering, and email delivery without leaving the process running.

 ```bash
 python3 FinalScrapper.py --run-once